aichemydev/Wring_docs/docs/Connect/Installation.md

 ![Installation Page](/img/cypress1.png)

-Once you get started with Wring Platform, you can get Wring Observer build on Installation page.
-For more details, please check Wring Smart Observer section.
+Once you get started with Wring Platform, you can get Glean build on Installation page.
+For more details, please check Glean section.

 ![Installation Page](/img/wso.png)